 The day I finally received my diagnosis is a day I will never forget.
 My primary care physician diagnosed me.
 I had been seeing this physician for the previous seven years.
 When I presented with chest pains after extreme physical exercise (shoveling snow!), he said he didn’t feel my testicles were an abnormal size in prior years.
 He sent me for a semen analysis and then a buccal smear.
 When the buccal smear was inconclusive, he ordered a blood karyotype to determine my definitive diagnosis of Klinefelter Syndrome.

 My goals since my diagnosis have always been to educate, educate, and educate!
-Getting the word out and making myself available and known, as well as the organizations know is what I continually try to do.
-My goals are to help those just finding out to not feel alone and to cope with their diagnosis of this rare genetic condition.
+Getting the word out and making myself available and known, as well as the organizations know, is what I continually try to do.
+My goals are to help those just finding out not to feel alone and to cope with their diagnosis of this rare genetic condition.

 Continued in Part 2: Living with Klinefelter Syndrome